ramadiaz/xanny-go/README.md

 ## Getting Started

-To get a local copy of Xanny Go Template up and running on your machine, follow these simple steps.
+To get a local copy of Xanny Go up and running on your machine, follow these simple steps.

 ### Prerequisites